 - 1. Access the Protective Instrument Loop Sensor Group into which you want to copy another Sensor Group. - 2.
 In the upper-right corner of the datasheet, select Copy.

-A list of Protective Instrument Loop Sensor Groups appears.
+In the upper-right corner of the datasheet, select A list of Protective Instrument Loop Sensor Groups appears.

 4. Select the record that you want to copy, and then select OK.

 The Protective Instrument Loop Sensor Group is copied.